-Energy storage is critical to the stable function of a power grid.
+Energy storage is very useful for the stable function of a power grid.
 Inevitably, power stations have to be serviced or have failures.
 Even failures that are a fraction of a second can be disastrous for certain applications, such as monitoring systems for heavy machinery, computers, and other sensitive electronics.
 Stability of power is a key factor in the design of an effective power grid.
-Stability requires that there be backup systems in place in case of a baseline power failure.
+Stability requires that there be backup systems in place in case of a baseload power failure.
 Energy storage is required for most backup systems to be effective.

 It is not feasible to ramp up a coal or nuclear power plant to meet demands in a matter of minutes if the situation arises.
 They are designed for constant output, not for meeting the exact current demand.
 Hydroelectric power is much better suited for quick adjustment to energy demands.
-Hydroelectric dams depend on the stored energy contained in the water on one side of the dam.
+The energy storage ability of hydroelectric dams depends on the amount and height of water contained on the reservoir side of the dam.
 The water has stored energy because gravity is trying to pull it down.
 As the water falls, we can extract energy out of it by having it spin a turbine to create power.
 This is the same concept as water falling on one side of a water wheel, causing it to turn.

 Notable Forms of Energy Storage